enis-ismail/sfcc-logs/README.md

 # Salesforce Commerce Cloud Logs Analyzer

-> Download and analyze given SFCC instance logs.
-The report is generated in an html file with all the errors exceeding the threshold, sorted by severity.
+> Download and analyze target SFCC instance logs.
+The report is generated in an html file with all the errors exceeding a threshold, sorted by severity.

 ## Features